grafioschtrader/grafioschtrader/manual/content/intro/register/_index.en.md

     participant User
     participant A as Sign in form
     participant R as Register form
-    participant K as Tenant form
+    participant K as Clinet form
     participant Backend
     User->>A: Select register
     A-->>R: Redirect